 Flowers thrive in landscaping beds with mulch, rather than rock.
 Organic mulch will slowly decay over time, potentially providing a fantastic source of nutrients for your plants.
 Mulch is significantly cheaper to purchase and install than rock.
 Additionally, mulch is available in different tones that will complement the colors and design of your front or backyard landscape.
 Typical colors of mulch are red, brown, neutral and black.
 The most common type of mulch is wood mulch.

 Typically, mulch needs to be replaced every six to twelve months, as it naturally breaks down.
 It may also not be the best option for every type of plant.
 Russian sage and Lamb’s ear, for example, may prefer a bed of rocks that can more easily provide less water and drought-like conditions.
 While mulch does not require a different edging material, it can move easily and look messy if not properly maintained.

-Consulting a professional is the best course of action in deciding whether to use rock or mulch.
-Whichever you choose though, the good news is that you can always change.
-Contact us today to discuss your comprehensive landscape design strategy and find out whether rocks or mulch suit your property best.
+Consulting a residential landscaping company is the best course of action in deciding whether to use rock or mulch.
+Whichever landscaping idea you choose though, the good news is that you can always change.
+Contact us today to discuss your comprehensive custom landscape design strategy and find out whether rocks or mulch suit your property best.